LIMON100/DA/YoloV3/readme.md

   ![](https://github.com/LIMON100/Dhaka-AI/blob/master/YoloV3/images/da.PNG?raw=true)

-## GRID

-Yolo using grid to find output.
-1. Is an object in that cell
-2. Class of that object
-3. predicted bounding boxes of that object.

-## TRAINING GRID

-1. Break it into grid
-2. Manually assign a ground truth vector with each grid cell
-3. Each training image it locate the mid-point of each object in the image
-4. Assign the true bounding box to grid cell that contains that mid-point

 ## How it works

-1. Test images divided into grid.
-2. Each grid cell is tell is there any object,class and bounding boxes
-3. Set the number of anchor boxes.
-Each anchor box go each grid cell and find the object.
-4.

 Now suppoese the input is a batch of images, and each image has the shape (m, 608, 608, 3)